Kuree/pysv/docs/advanced/systemverilog.rst

 Use pysv with SystemVerilog
 ===========================

-This sections will cover usages with common SystemVerilog simulators.
+This section covers usages with common SystemVerilog simulators.
-Too see how to generate SystemVerilog binding with classes, please refer to :ref:`sv-binding` and :doc:`oop`.
+To see how to generate SystemVerilog binding with classes, please refer to :ref:`sv-binding` and :doc:`oop`.

 Cadence® Xcelium™
 -----------------

-In your file list, make sure that the binding package is loaded before the file that uses it.
+In your file list, make sure that the binding package is loaded before the files that use it.
 You need `-sv_lib` switch to tell the simulator to load the compiled binary.
-Here is an example of ``xrun`` command if you use default names:
+Here is an example of ``xrun`` command if you use the default names:

 .. code-block::